 My work consists of several stages, depending on the level of knowledge and situation of the client.
 In addition to educating employers and employees about the impact of periods on well-being and productivity, I advise (HR) managers on the design of period awareness interventions in their company.
 Finally, I offer personal support and coaching to help employees suffering from a specific gynecological condition feel comfortable at work..

 Do you want to learn more about my services?
 Click here.

 I hold a Bachelor's degree in Economic Sciences from the University of Konstanz and a research-focused Master's degree in Health Economics from Erasmus University Rotterdam.

-Aside from my personal experience, my approach to link menstrual health with work outcomes is strongly influenced by my education as a health economist.
-I have expertise in the field of public health, health technology assessment and health care management.
-My personal interest and knowledge of research about the economic and social consequences of menstruation led me to found Work That Period.
+Aside from my personal experience, my approach to linking menstrual health with productivity at work is heavily influenced by my education as a health economist.
+My extensive expertise in public health, health technology assessment, and healthcare management combined with my personal interest led me to found Work That Period.